steadylearner/cargo-publish-example/README.md

 #### What left

-- Include Travis CI with [cargo fmt](https://github.com/rust-lang/rustfmt), [cargo clippy](https://github.com/rust-lang/rust-clippy).(How to use cargo install cargo-expand in it to use macrotest or exclude expand/ and pass/ and test only pass/ to save time?)

 - Exclude unnecessary file for the crate such as Python files, clippy.toml etc. Test it with a real crate name and code instead.

 - [Include some of them in README.md](https://github.com/dwyl/repo-badges)